The School of the Environment offers four two-year master's degrees:

-The master's degree programs vary in their level of prescription, but all are sufficiently flexible to accomodate the diverse academic backgrounds, professional experiences, and career asperations of a large and vibrant student body.
-The program curricula draw from more than one hundred courses taught by fifty F&ES faculty, as well as from courses taught elsewhere at Yale.
+The master's degree programs vary in their level of prescription, but all are sufficiently flexible to accomodate the diverse academic backgrounds, professional experiences, and career aspirations of a large and vibrant student body.
+The program curricula draw from more than one hundred courses taught by fifty YSE faculty, as well as from courses taught elsewhere at Yale.
 Each student's course of study is customized through consultation with a faculty advisor who guides the student's learning experience from the first week at Yale until graduation.

 The master's degree programs require: